 Be sure to inquire whether the store uses its own installers or whether it hires sub-contractors.
 Either way, be sure that you deal with the store, and not the installer directly if you have an issue.

 Chain stores may have the best selection of carpet out of any type of sellers.
 They generally carry products from all major manufacturers.
-Some may use a private labeling system, so if you plan to shop around (which I always encourage) then make sure you know if the product name on the label is the store’s or the manufacturer’s.
+Some may use a private labeling system, so if you plan to shop around, then make sure you know if the product name on the label is the stores or the manufacturers.

 03 of 05